-Bar Comment 1-10 Dramatic introduction of two of the main motifs.
-The first occurs in bar 1 with C in piano and timpani, then C-C#-C#-F# in woodwind.
-(Remember the cor anglais sounds a perfect 5 th lower than written.)
+1-10: Dramatic introduction of two of the main motifs (Bar 1- C in piano and timpani, then C-C#C#-F# in woodwind) - don't forget cor anglais sounds a perfect 5th lower than written.
 This bar of music occurs no fewer than 6 times in the first 7 bars.
-The second motif in bar 4 is a chromatic piano idea in 8ves (extended in bars 8-9 to cover all 12 chromatic notes of the scale).
-A single link bar featuring heterophony (bar 10) leads to the next section.
-11-22 Here the piano motif returns as a riff, now on G instead of C. Two more important motifs are introduced for the first time: a long sustained violin note with a crescendo to a discord (bar 13) and a rapid 3-note figure on xylophone, flutes and piccolo.
-The ideas are repeated over the same riff from bar 15, with varying long violin notes.
-A new cross-rhythm is introduced on the conga drum at bar 16.
-The 3-note motif is found in a freely inverted form at the end of bar 17 and then in a new triplet form at the end of bar 21.
-23-37 The riff is now taken over by woodwind, while the long notes move to trombones.
-Here the tonal centre is E flat.
+Bar 4 chromatic piano motif in 8ves (extended in Bars 8-9 to cover all 12 chromatic notes of the scale).
+A single link bar featuring heterophony (Bar 10), leading to:

+11-22: Piano motif in the form of a riff, now on G instead of C. Two more important motifs introduced for the first time: long held violin note with a crescendo to a discord (Bar 13) and rapid three-note figure on xylophone, flutes and piccolo.
+The ideas are repeated over the same riff from Bar 15, with varying long violin notes.
+A new cross-rhythm is introduced on the conga drum at Bar 16.
+The three-note motif's rhythm is at the end of Bar 17 and then in a new triplet form at the end of Bar 21.

+23-37: The riff is now taken over by woodwind, while the long notes move to the trombones.
+The tonal centre is now E flat.
 There is a new bass line in lower woodwind and double bass.
-The opening motif returns at bar 26, now on the strings, with the initial timpani note reinforced by the snare drum.
-All these ideas are repeated.
-38-44 The music now rapidly builds up to the first main climax.
-The riff is treated to a rising sequence in bars 38-39.
-A wide-leaping descending chromatic quaver line (bars 40-41) leads to the climax at bar 42.
-The high pitched trumpet music here is another variation of the rapid three note figure, now starting on the beat instead of on the up-beat.
-45-51 The riff now returns to the C tonal centre from the beginning of the piece.
+The opening motif returns at Bar 26, now on the strings, with the initial timpani note reinforced by the snare drum.
+All these ideas are then repeated.

+38-44: The music now rapidly builds up to the first main climax.
+The riff is treated in rising sequence in Bars 38-39.
+A wide-leaping descending chromatic quaver line (Bars 40-41) leads to a climax at Bar 42.
+The high pitched trumpet music here is another variation of the rapid three-note figure, now starting on the beat instead of the up-beat.

+45-51: The riff now returns to the C tonal centre from the beginning of the piece.
 The long held notes are on the horns for the first time.
-Isolated, fragmentary notes on xylophone, etc. create an almost pointillist texture.
-52-58 The music then builds rapidly to the second climax.
-A repeated 2-note, rising semitone phrase in the bass is combined with rising and falling fifths in the ram's horn.
+Isolated, fragmentary notes on xylophone, create an almost pointillist texture.

+52-58: The music then builds rapidly to the second climax.
+Two-note, rising semitone phrases are heard in the bass, with rising and falling fifths in the ram's horn.
 There are new percussion figures and a pedal E flat in the harp.
-The climax at bars 55-58 employs the whole orchestra in a number of simultaneous ostinato phrases.
-59-73 The riff returns again, now based on G, with a new semiquaver repeated note accompanying motif in the violas.
-The long notes return on muted trumpet at bar 63.
-The rapid 3-note figure returns much as it occurred first, but now on the trumpet as well (bar 64-5).
-The long note thus ends on the 3-note motif, instead of the discord.
-Note the stopped (false) harmonics in the violin.
-74-83 A new passage for strings in dissonant 2-part imitative counterpoint follows with vibra-slap, the only other instrument.
+The climax at Bars 55-58 employs the whole orchestra in a number of simultaneous ostinato phrases.

+59-73: The riff returns, now based on G, with a new semiquaver repeated note accompanying motif in the violas.
+At Bar 63, the long notes appear on muted trumpet which also plays the rapid three-note figure returns much as it occurred first, but now on the trumpet as well (Bar 64-5).

+74-83: New passage for strings in two-part dissonant imitative counterpoint with the vibraslap the only other instrument.
 The music alternates between rapid rising scales, long notes and wide leaps.

-PEARSON

-84end The final climax point of the extract.
-There is a new insistent ostinato in the bass with jarring repeated notes in the upper strings and woodwind, accompanied by side drum roll.
-The bass ostinato is finally doubled in long notes by the lower woodwind, creating a heterophonic effect (bars 88-end).
+84-end: The final climax of the extract.
+There is a new insistent ostinato in the bass with jarring repeated notes in the upper strings and woodwind, accompanied by a side drum roll.
+The bass ostinato is finally doubled in long notes by the lower woodwind, creating heterophonic effect I (Bars 88-end).